Caleb-Seely/time-leak/README.md

 -   **Dynamic Content**: Features a rotating tagline fetched from a live database.
 -   **Secure & Private**: Built with security in mind, ensuring that detailed, sensitive app usage data remains private to the user.
 -   **Modern & Responsive**: A clean, beautiful interface that works on any device.
+-   **Analytics**: Google Analytics integration with lazy loading for optimal performance.

 ## Tech Stack